soemone/VM-Calc/README.md

 #### Features:
 - Number systems: Decimal, Binary, Octal, Hexadecimal
     - Note that output is only in the decimal number system
+- Strings with basic escape sequences parsed
+    - Strings can be conactenated with the `+` operator
 - Basic math operations: Add (`+`), Subtract (`-`), Divide (`/`), Multiply (`*`), Exponent (`**`)
 - Binary operations: AND (`&`), OR (`|`), XOR (`^`), Left Shift (`<<`), Right Shift (`>>`)
     - Note that these operations will truncate the floating point of both sides before proceeding